joybio/multiPrime/README.md

   ```
 For example:

-  MD-DPD (--variation 0) or MD-DPD with error (--variation 1 or 2, we do not suggest you set --variation greater than 2, because amplification efficiency was severely inhibited when there is 3 mismathes):
+  MD-DPD (--variation 0) or MD-EDPD (--variation 1 or 2, we do not suggest you set --variation greater than 2, because amplification efficiency was severely inhibited when there is 3 mismathes):
   ```bash
   python scripts/multiPrime-core.py
   ```